ameeshtrikha/aem-vagrant/README.md

 Please read this file all the way through.
 Yes, really.
 There's important stuff in here !

-This Vagrantfile and associated files will help you get set up quickly to run an Adobe CQ / AEM instance - AEM 6.1
+This Vagrantfile and associated files will help you get set up quickly to run an Adobe CQ / AEM instance - AEM 6.x

 The default Geometrixx packages will not be installed.

 ## Pre-Requisite
-* Create folder structure /setup/aem/6.1
+* Create folder structure /setup/aem/6.x
-* Copy AEM_6.1_Quickstart.jar [name must match] to the folder __6.1__
+* Copy AEM_6.x_Quickstart.jar [name must match] to the folder __6.x__
-* Copy license.properties [name must match] to the folder __6.1__
+* Copy license.properties [name must match] to the folder __6.x__

+Currently the scripts are configured for 6.3, for any other version make changes accordingly.
 ## Installation

 Install Vagrant 1.7.4 or later from the [Vagrant downloads page](http://www.vagrantup.com/downloads.html) and the latest [VirtualBox](https://www.virtualbox.org/)